-AIX Rosé is produced in the typical Provencial style using the direct pressing method.
+AIX Rosé is produced in the typical Provençal style using the direct pressing method.
 To avoid oxidation, the grapes are cold soaked and chilled to 46 degrees Fahrenheit.
-The grape clusters are then destemmed before pressing and are macerated only at low temperatures for 5 to 6 hours.
-Fermentation is temperature controlled in stainless steel tanks for 12 to 16 days at 57 degrees to keep the maximum fragility in the nose using monocepage fermentation.
-To get that beautiful pale pink color Provence Rosés are known for, AIX uses cold stabilization.
-They maintain the must in a closed tank for one week at around 35 degrees with the lees suspended with a neutral gas.
-The lees give a lot of aromas and a great body to the wine.
-The wine is then aged in a stainless steel tank for 2 to 3 weeks before bottling resulting in an AIX Rosé that is elegantly tasty and the perfect wine to drink all year long.
+The grape clusters are then destemmed before pressing and are macerated at low temperatures for 5 to 6 hours.
+Each variety is fermented separately in temperature controlled stainless steel tanks at 57 degrees for 12 to 16 days, maintaining the aromas.
+To achieve the beautiful pale pink color Provence rosés are known for, AIX uses cold stabilization.
+The wine is maintained on the lees in a closed tank with a neutral gas for one week at around 35 degrees.
+The lees give aromas and great body to the wine.
+The wine is then aged in a stainless steel tank for 2 to 3 weeks before bottling, resulting in a beautiful rosé that is delicious year-round.

 A hypnotizing salmon pink color with notes of strawberry, watermelon, peach, and subtle floral hints.
 Discover minerality in its long and precise finish.